 We want to make sure that Opera Holland Park is accessible to everyone, and that all our patrons have a comfortable and enjoyable experience at our beautiful theatre.
 The access support listed below is available to everyone who would benefit from it.

-Please get in touch with us if you have any questions or concerns.
-Our Box Office team are available on 0300 999 1000 or by emailing Box.Office@operahollandpark.com.
+If there is anything needed to make our space accessible to you beyond what’s listed below, please get in touch and we will do our best to make it available.
+Our Box Office team are available on 0300 999 1000 or by emailing email@example.com.
 We are always looking to improve access to Opera Holland Park, so if you have any comments or requests we would love to hear from you.

 - Step free and level access